pranavpratheekmalleboyina/QuizApplication/srs.md

 <u>FR1: </u>The system records student progress through course sections.
 <u>FR2: </u>The system tracks quiz results.
 <u>FR3: </u>The system allows students to view their progress and quiz results.
+<u>FR4:</u>The system should allow students to upload their photo.
+<u>FR5:</u>The system should allow the students to pause the quiz at any time.
 #### 3.5 User Management
 ##### 3.5.1 Description and Priority
 Admins can manage user accounts and roles.
 This is a medium-priority feature.